 Blackened seasoning works best in a very hot cast iron skillet.
 Have you still not taken the plunge and bought that cast iron skillet?
 It's time.
 Can you see the sizzle?
 That's what you want.

-I hope you enjoy this dish, I'm really excited to make it again.
+I hope you enjoy this dish, I'm really excited to make it again and again.

 - 4 large ears of corn, husked